 Requests made in the Reading Room for on-site materials generally take 10-30 minutes to retrieve, depending on how busy it is.
-Off-site “Bancroft (NRLF)” materials generally take up to ten days to arrive from the storage facility, and then 10-30 to retrieve from our stacks once you have arrived in the Reading Room.
+Off-site “Bancroft (NRLF)” materials generally take up to seven days to arrive from the storage facility, and then 5-15 minutes to retrieve from our stacks once you have arrived in the Reading Room.

 6. The catalog record for the material that I would like to view says that it is restricted.
 Can I still view it?